 Our children benefit from a wide range of enrichment activities

 At Queensbridge we have an inclusive curriculum with a holistic approach that is relevant to all learners and reflects the communities we are part of.
 We celebrate one another’s cultural diversity and learn about different faiths and traditions.
 This creative curriculum is driven by our school values (perseverance, respect, possibilities and collaboration) so that learners develop a broad and deep understanding of key skills in curriculum subjects as well as becoming spiritually, morally and culturally aware of the national and global society we live in.
+This is part of the pupils’ developing understanding of the British Values.

 At Queensbridge we want to create reflective, engaged and excited learners.
 Our pupils are stimulated to be curious and ask questions.
 We aim to develop them to be independent and we encourage a growth mindset.
 Children know how to extend themselves.
 Our children recognise that failure and making mistakes is part of the learning process, encouraging them to take risks.
+We teach children to be resilient through problem solving and challenging lessons.
+Pupils take their learning forwards by explaining their reasoning and choices.
+Vocabulary is explicitly taught and referred to throughout lessons to ensure that everyone can reach their full potential.

 Pupils make outstanding progress because the teaching is outstanding and pupils are enthusiastic learners…topics are introduced throughout the school, giving teachers more opportunities to develop pupils’ skills across different subjects.
 For example, older pupils combine literacy and historical skills in a study of Britain during the Second World War.
 Pupils are very enthusiastic about this development, and they help in the planning.
 Music provision is another of the school’s strengths.
 Pupils love the visits and opportunities to participate in events such as the Hackney Music Festival.